Illinois vs. Northwestern NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- These two squads surrender a combined 50 points per game, 7.5 more than this contest's over/under.

-- The average total in Fighting Illini games this season is 49.5, 7.0 points above Saturday's total of 42.5.
+- Fighting Illini games this season feature an average total of 49.5 points, a number six points higher than Saturday's over/under.

-- The 46.3 PPG average total in Wildcats games this season is 3.8 points more than this game's over/under.
+- In 2021, games involving the Wildcats have averaged a total of 46.3 points, 2.8 more than the set total in this contest.

 Illinois Stats and Trends

-- Illinois has played 11 games, with six wins against the spread.

-- This season, the Fighting Illini are winless ATS when entering a game as a favorite of 6.5 points or more.
+- The Fighting Illini have yet to cover the spread this season when favored by 6.5 points or more.

-- Illinois' games this year have gone over the total in three out of 11 opportunities (27.3%).
+- Illinois' games this year have hit the over on three of 11 set point totals (27.3%).

-- When Illinois puts up more than 27.4 points, it is 1-1 against the spread and 1-1 overall.
+- Illinois is 1-1 against the spread and 1-1 overall this season when the team records more than 27.4 points.

-- The Fighting Illini have turned the ball over 11 times this season, four fewer than the Wildcats have forced (15).
+- The Fighting Illini have 11 giveaways this season, while the Wildcats have 15 takeaways .

 - Find the latest spread and moneyline odds for Illinois at SISportsbook.